tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

   print('metrics result: ', result.fetch())
 ```

 TF2 parameter server training is based on one coordinator task, multiple workers, and multiple (usually fewer than workers) parameter servers (referred to as "ps").
-Workers and parameter servers run TensorFlow servers, while the coordinator creates resources on workers and parameter servers, dispatches functions, coordinates the training amd writes checkpoints etc.
+Workers and parameter servers run TensorFlow servers, while the coordinator creates resources on workers and parameter servers, dispatches functions, coordinates the training and writes checkpoints etc.

 While CTL user flow has been supported since the release of TF 2.4, Keras `model.fit` training API is not yet.
 It has been a common ask (as shown in a survey conducted earlier this year) for availability, given its simplicity and support for a variety of machine learning models, metrics, optimizers, etc.